- The extended attributes are inconsistent error prevents users from launching applications.

 - Click Change plan settings for the currently selected plan.

 - Now select Change advanced power settings.

-After making these changes, try to run the problematic application again.
+After making these changes, try to run the problematic application again and verify whether The extended attributes are inconsistent message still appears.
 If you can’t find the options from Step 4, it means that this solution doesn’t apply to your PC.

-- Press Windows Key + R and enter gpedit.msc.
-Press Enter or click OK.
+- Press Windows + R, enter gpedit.msc, and then click OK.

 - Now you need to disable the following policies:

 - User Account Control: Use Admin Approval Mode for the built-in Administrator account

 - User Account Control: Detect application installations and prompt for elevation

 - User Account Control: Only elevate executable files that are signed and validated